Uneducated-cat/kalashodha/README.md

 - Pillow (PIL) for image processing
 - NumPy for numerical operations
 - scikit-learn for KMeans clustering
-- Ollama + LLaVA for AI-powered image analysis
+- Ollama + LLaVA for AI-powered image analysis.